GA4 Anomaly Detection: How to Catch Traffic Drops Before They Cost You

 Your organic traffic dropped 40% last Tuesday.
 You found out on Friday.
 By then, the broken redirect had been live for three days, costing you hundreds of conversions.
 Sound familiar?

 GA4 has built-in anomaly detection, but it's passive — it waits for you to check.
 And it only flags what it considers statistically significant, often missing the signals that matter most to your business.
-This guide covers how GA4's native anomaly detection works, where it falls short, and how to build a monitoring system that actually catches problems before they become expensive.
+This guide covers how GA4's native anomaly detection works, where it falls short, and how to build a workflow that helps you catch problems, investigate them, and explain them when stakeholders ask.

 What Is Anomaly Detection in Analytics?